EvolvingAgent: Curriculum Self-evolving Agent with Continual World Model for Long-Horizon Tasks: Experiments

 Model-free methods (PPO) and pure vision-language models (GPT-4V) fail completely (0{\%} SR/EE) on tasks requiring tool hierarchies (Iron+), highlighting their inability to model latent state transitions.
 While Jarvis-1 and DreamerV3 achieve partial success on intermediate tasks (42.38{\%} SR on Iron), their performance collapses on Gold/Diamond tiers due to compounding errors in action sequences.
-The 26.83{\%} EE for EvoAgent on Diamond tasks, 7.3× higher than Optimus-1, underscores how CL-based experience selection mitigates exploration bottlenecks in sparse-reward scenarios.
-This aligns with our hypothesis that conventional prioritization heuristics inadequately handle exponentially growing action spaces in long-horizon tasks.
+LS-Imagine, through a hybrid approach of short-term and long-term imagination, significantly outperforms DreamerV3 in SR and EE metrics on the basic Wood/Stone task.
+However, its performance growth is slow on complex tasks because accumulated errors can mislead the optimization direction.
+EvolvingAgent with 26.83{\%} EE on Diamond tasks, 7.3× higher than Optimus-1, underscores how CL-based experience selection mitigates exploration bottlenecks in sparse-reward scenarios.

-We also test the cross-environment generalization of our method in the Atair simulator.
-The experimental results are shown in the Appendix \ref{Atair}.